Mark Albrighton: Career

 Albrighton was released by Doncaster in May 2006, and subsequently joined Boston United in the same month.
 Albrighton made 14 appearances for the Lincolnshire outfit, making his debut in a 3–2 defeat at Grimsby Town.
 However, first-team appearances were limited and he was loaned out to League Two rivals Darlington in November 2006.
 Albrighton featured three times during his one-month loan spell for the Quakers, before returning to his parent club in December.
 He was loaned out again in January 2007, this time to Conference National outfit Rushden & Diamonds.
 Albrighton impressed under manager Graham Westley, helping the side stay unbeaten throughout the month, and his loan spell was consequently extended until the end of the season.
 He returned to Boston in April 2007, but was released a month later and joined Cambridge United on a one-year contract.
 He made his debut for the Cambridgeshire side in a 2–1 victory away to York City at Bootham Crescent, and scored his first goal in a 5–1 rout of Farsley Celtic a week later.
 Albrighton featured a total of 45 times for the club, scoring twice, as they narrowly missed out on a return to the Football League following a 1–0 play-off final defeat to Exeter City.
 He was voted 'Cambridge United Player of the Year' for the 2007–08 season.

 In May 2008, Albrighton rejected a one-year contract extension at Cambridge, and opted to join Conference National rivals Stevenage Borough on a two-year deal for an undisclosed fee.
 The move reunited Albrighton with Stevenage manager Graham Westley, who had also signed the player during his time at Rushden.
 He was initially made captain by Westley, although later lost his captaincy following a spell out of the first-team.
 He scored his first goal for the Hertfordshire side in a 2–0 home win against Salisbury City, and played a total of 32 games during the 2008–09 season.
 Albrighton played a further 19 games during the club's successful 2009–10 campaign, a season in which Stevenage would win the Conference National title, but was released by Graham Westley at the end of the season.

 In late June 2010, Albrighton signed for Conference National outfit Kidderminster Harriers on a free transfer.
 He made his Kidderminster debut in the club's first game of the 2010–11 season, playing the whole match in the centre of defence in a 2–1 away win against York City.

 On 19 August 2019, 43-year old Albrighton joined Coventry Sphinx.

-In 2021 Mark retired from football after a long and successful career.